Audemars Piguet tops Patek Philippe in revenue, report says

-GENEVA (BLOOMBERG) - Audemars Piguet overtook rival Swiss watchmaker Patek Philippe by revenue for the first time while industry giant Rolex racked up its best year ever, according to a report on the Swiss watch industry.
+GENEVA • Audemars Piguet overtook rival Swiss watchmaker Patek Philippe by revenue for the first time while industry giant Rolex racked up its best year ever in 2021, according to a report on the Swiss watch industry.

 It also shows a loss of market share for lower-priced labels from Swatch Group.